 Location: West Glamorgan, Wales

 2. Three Cliffs Bay

-This breathtakingly beautiful bay is situated on the south coast of the Gower Peninsula.
+Also often referred to as "Three Cliff Bay," this breathtakingly beautiful bay is situated on the south coast of the Gower Peninsula just 20 minutes' drive away from downtown Swansea.
 So named for the three cliffs that jut into the bay, it's a perfect place for a walk or picnic.

-If walking through the house isn't enough, guests may choose to spend the night.
+If walking through the house isn't enough, guests may even choose to spend the night here.
 Tourists are more than welcome to snuggle up in one of the house's cozy, perfectly restored bedrooms, which remain much as they would have in 1914.

 Official site: http://dylanthomasbirthplace.com/

 Swansea boasts many magnificent parks.
 But its Clyne Gardens are perhaps the city's most popular green space.
 Established in 1860 and famed for its colorful displays of rhododendrons and azaleas, this superb botanical garden, once part of the old Swansea Castle, consists of 47 acres of parkland and gardens.

 All told, the grounds feature more than 2,000 species of plants, including over 800 varieties of the aforementioned rhododendrons.
 A lovely gazebo is a park highlight and was built by an old admiral in order to keep an eye on ships entering Swansea Bay.